DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

 \subsection{Compaction Time}

-In \texttt{DobLIX} and other baselines, SSTables are constructed in the background flush and compaction processes~\cite{yu2024caas}.
-Fig.~\hyperref[fig:eval-mem-construction]{\ref*{fig:eval-mem-construction}b} demonstrates the average compaction time to build SSTables on the four different workloads and datasets mentioned in \S~\ref{sec:storage}.
-The data indicate that the \texttt{DobLIX} LI model does not add overhead during the SSTable construction compared to RocksDB.
-Notably, with $64$-byte keys, \texttt{DobLIX} construction time is $5.9\%$ shorter than RocksDB, due to the smaller index size of \texttt{DobLIX}.
+SSTs in \texttt{DobLIX} and other baselines are built during background flush and compaction.~\cite{yu2024caas}.
+Fig.~\hyperref[fig:eval-mem-construction]{\ref*{fig:eval-mem-construction}b} demonstrates the average compaction time to build SSTs on the four different workloads and datasets mentioned in \S\ref{sec:storage}.
+The data indicate that the \texttt{DobLIX} LI model does not add overhead during the SST construction compared to RocksDB.
+Notably, with $64$-byte keys, \texttt{DobLIX} construction time is $5.9\%$ shorter than RocksDB, due to the smaller \texttt{DobLIX} index size (Fig.~\hyperref[fig:eval-mem-construction]{\ref*{fig:eval-mem-construction}a}).
 Additionally, compared to TridentKV, \texttt{DobLIX} reduces construction time by $24.7\%$, attributed to TridentKV lack of prefix removal optimization in its string model.
-Specifically, \texttt{DobLIX} average SSTable construction time for $64$-byte keys is $6.2$ seconds, with model training taking $302$ ms ($4.8\%$ of the total time) and serialization and metadata writing taking $237$ ms ($3.7\%$ of the total time).
-In contrast, TridentKV model training time is $817$ ms, and serialization plus metadata writing time is $414$ ms.
+Specifically, \texttt{DobLIX} average SST construction time for $64$-byte keys is $6.2$ seconds, with model training taking $302$ ms ($4.8\%$ of the total time) and serialization and metadata writing taking $237$ ms ($3.7\%$ of the total time).
+In contrast, TridentKV model training time is $817$ ms ($10.4\%$ of the total time), and serialization plus metadata writing time is $414$ms ($5.1\%$ of the total time).